AugustinChrtn/Reproduction/Parameter fitting/Heatmaps/README.md

 This directory contains the 2D parameter fitting.
 For every policy value error (optimal or real agent policy), we compute the mean value error.
+The plots of the article are available in the Article directory.
+The plots that you generate will be stored in the folder associated with each agent.